matthewyang204/dproc/README.md

 - `lcm` get the LCM of a dataset
 - `gcd`, `gcf` get the GCD/GCF of a dataset
 - `prime-check` check whether each number in the dataset is prime

+*When `SUBCMD1` is `math`:*
+- `quadratic-single` solve a quadratic equation with the quadratic formula, where a, b, and c are the coefficients of the quadratic equation ax^2 + bx + c = 0.
+Note that you may have to convert your equation; this does not accept != 0 on the other side of the equation.

 Place your data, values separated by spaces, in the place of `{yourdata}`.